Kindergarten - Term 2 Overview 2017

 Each child will be provided with a blue folder to place any notes in.
 These folders will be sent home each Friday with all relevant notes.
 Please ensure that the blue folder is returned as soon as possible to ensure you do not miss any deadlines.
 Additional or spare notes are available from the kinder room.
 It is also highly recommended that you read the newsletter and download the Evatt School app in order to remain up to date with important information.

 Eating well is an important part of Kindergarten.
 Having healthy things to eat at school improves a child’s mood, physical stamina and mental ability.
 Packet foods such as chips, lollies and cakes are taught to be ‘sometimes foods.’
 They do not help your children learn or support the active lifestyle of a 5 year old.
 Ideas for the lunch box are: fruit, vegetables, sandwiches, yoghurt, fresh cheese and crackers.
 Children are also encouraged to bring a water bottle to school every day and to use it regularly.

 At the beginning of B1 and B2 all children are given 10 minutes to eat their food in their classroom area.
 Please make sure that all food containers are clearly labelled.

 As an allergy-friendly school we ask you not to send any products with peanuts, sesame seeds (or either of these oils) in the ingredients list!
 Within the kindergarten cohort we do have children who have severe allergies.
 Students are also not to share food with other children.
 Your cooperation with our allergy-friendly policy is much appreciated.

-Term 1 is an exciting term where we get to know the children and the children continue to get to know each other and their teacher.
+Term 2 is another busy but exciting term for us in Kindergarten.
 Please remember, if you have any concerns come and see us, and if necessary we can make an appointment to discuss these matters further.